This job is sometimes referred to by alternative titles

-Pay and hours for lifeguards varies
+Pay for lifeguards

 Most pool/surf lifeguards work only during summer (November to March), although some year-round jobs are available.
 Pay varies depending on location and responsibilities.

-- New pool/surf lifeguards usually start on the minimum wage.
+- New pool/surf lifeguards usually start on the minimum wage

 - Team leaders can earn up to $24 an hour.